zuozhenggh/learning-library/solutions-library/peoplesoft-rapid/0introduction/introduction.md

 *Terminology*

-The following terms are commonly employed in Peoplesoft cloud operations and used throughout our documentation:
+The following terms are commonly employed in PeopleSoft cloud operations and used throughout our documentation:

 **Availability Domain** – One or more data centers located within a region.